log4cplus

 • OpenIndiana Hipster 2016.10 with GCC version 4.9.4

-The testing on the above listed platforms has been done at some point
+Testing on the above-listed platforms was done at some point in time

-in time with some version of source.
-Continuous testing is done only
+with some version of the source.
+Continuous testing is performed only

-on Linux platform offered by [Travis CI][11] service.
+on the Linux platform offered by the [Travis CI][11] service.

 The oldest Windows version that is supported by 2.x releases is Windows Vista.